Klay4/Vrp-Custom-HUD-UI-v0.2-Beta-/README.md

 # Installation:

 1) Put money.lua in resources\vrp\cfg
-2) Donwload https://forum.fivem.net/t/vrp-job-icons-for-vrp-jobs/120307 and put it in your resources folder, than type "start vrp_job_display" in the server.cfg
+2) Download https://forum.fivem.net/t/vrp-job-icons-for-vrp-jobs/120307 and put it in your resources folder, than type "start vrp_job_display" in the server.cfg
 3) Put display.lua in resources\vrp_job_display\cfg
-4) Donwload https://github.com/Sighmir/FiveM-Scripts/tree/master/vrp/vrp_voice_display and put it in your resources folder, than type "start vrp_voice_display" in the server.cfg
+4) Download https://github.com/Sighmir/FiveM-Scripts/tree/master/vrp/vrp_voice_display and put it in your resources folder, than type "start vrp_voice_display" in the server.cfg
 5) Put display.lua in resources\vrp_voice_display\cfg

 # Relase on FiveM Forum